sdbibon/Hand-Washing-Environment-Detection/README.md

 If you want to train in tiny yolov2 then change the cfg instruction as **yolov2-tiny-voc-5c.cfg** and for weights **yolov2-tiny-voc.weights**

 (3).
-If the training starts succefully then you will see this
+If the training starts sucessfully then you will see this

 ![lll](https://user-images.githubusercontent.com/16569879/49894379-111cde00-fe0b-11e8-86b4-3bf760109e21.JPG)